razhu/poker/README.md

 Hand: Kh Qh 6h 2h 9h (Flush)

 # Disclaimer
-I did not have the time to learn the poker rules.
-I am going to assume that the below three are the only ranks in poker:
+Project assumes that the below three hands are the only ranks in poker:

 Hand: Ah As 10c 7d 6s (Pair of Aces) 2As -> 1 point